This list of travel essentials for women includes all the items that a girl shouldn’t travel without.

-- A menstrual cup – it produces zero waist and thus is much more environmentally friendly, and you won’t have to worry about having to buy tampons, liners and the like.
-The only recommendation I have is to pick something that fits you in terms of size and feel, or else wearing it is a real hassle.
+- A menstrual cup – it produces zero waist and thus is much more environmentally friendly than tampons and pads.
+Pick something that fits you in terms of size and feel, or else wearing it is a real hassle.

 First Aid Kit

-Make sure to add first aid kit with at least some basic medications and your prescription drugs to your female packing list.
+Make sure to add a first aid kit with at least some basic medications and your prescription drugs.
 You should include the following:

 - basic pain relief medicines such as paracetamol.